daagbilal/dbtecno/README.md

-It is a PHP E-Commerce project developed for an Internet Programming course.
+It is an e-commerce project written in php language.